-The two will appear at the Grammy Awards and will also be the subject of a television special taped to air on February 9, the 50th anniversary of the Beatles' first performance in the US.
+The two will appear at the Grammy Awards tonight and will be the subject of a television special taped tomorrow to air on February 9, the 50th anniversary of the Beatles' first performance in the US.

 Yoko Ono and Olivia Harrison, the widows of Beatles John Lennon and George Harrison, accepted the honours last night for their late husbands, .

-Accepting his award, Ringo said: "The Beatles' music is still out there, and that's the thing I'm most proud of."
+Accepting his award Starr said: "The Beatles' music is still out there, and that's the thing I'm most proud of."

 The Beatles and Kris Kristofferson were among an influential group to receive awards at the Wilshire Ebell Theatre.

-Ronald Isley recounted a story about recently speaking with Sir Paul about those early hits.
+Ronald Isley recounted a story about recently speaking with McCartney about those early hits.

 "Me and Paul talk about that all the time," Isley said, noting the two recently spent time together after a concert.
 "And we talked about that all night, and he said, you know, if it wasn't for our group, they would probably still be in Liverpool."